innopolis-devops/labs/app_go/GO.md

 * For markdown: [Markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint)

 ## Unit tests
-**Description**: There is unit test in projects implemented using pytest.
-I checked correctness of updating.
+**Description**: There is unit test in projects implemented using go test.
+I checked correctness of a format, e.g it returns moscow timezone.

 **Best practises**: